itachiever/interviews_preparation/Sonata_DevSecOps.md

 *   Reference Kubernetes Secrets directly in the templates (e.g., `valueFrom: secretKeyRef`).
 This ensures sensitive data is stored in the encrypted Kubernetes Secret store, not in the Helm chart files.

+---

+### **Part 6: Monitoring, Logging & Incident Response**

+**39. What is the difference between Metrics, Logs, and Traces in the context of observability?**

+**Answer:**
+*   **Metrics:** Numerical data points measured over time.
+Examples include CPU usage, request latency, or error rates.
+They are aggregatable and used to spot trends or trigger alerts (e.g., "CPU > 80%").
+*   **Logs:** Discrete records of events or text messages.
+They provide context and specific details about what happened (e.g., "Error connecting to DB at 10:05 AM").
+Logs are essential for root cause analysis.
+*   **Traces:** Records of the path a request takes through a distributed system.
+They track a request as it moves from Service A to Service B to Service C. Traces help identify bottlenecks or failures in a specific transaction flow.

+**40. How are CloudWatch Logs Insights or ELK Stack used to troubleshoot security incidents?**

+**Answer:**
+**CloudWatch Logs Insights / ELK Stack** act as the search engine for log data.
+**Process:**
+1.  **Ingestion:** Security logs (like AWS CloudTrail for API calls or VPC Flow Logs for network traffic) are sent to CloudWatch or Elasticsearch.
+2.  **Querying:** During an incident, analysts run queries to filter specific events.
+For example, searching CloudTrail logs for the `ConsoleLogin` event where `errorMessage` is "Failed authentication".
+3.  **Analysis:** Identifying patterns, such as a spike in "Access Denied" errors from a single IP address, which indicates a brute-force attack or unauthorized access attempt.

+**41. What is the standard workflow for Incident Response in a DevSecOps context (Detection, Containment, Eradication)?**

+**Answer:**
+1.  **Detection:** Monitoring tools (like GuardDuty or Prometheus) trigger an alert based on an anomaly (e.g., crypto-mining traffic).
+2.  **Containment:** Immediate action to stop the spread.
+This involves isolating the affected instance (changing Security Groups to block traffic), rotating exposed credentials (API keys), or pausing the CI/CD pipeline.
+3.  **Eradication:** Removing the root cause.
+This involves patching the vulnerability, removing malware, or terminating the compromised instance.
+4.  **Recovery:** Restoring services from clean backups and verifying the system is secure.

+**42. How are Alerts configured for critical security events (e.g., Crypto-mining detected, IAM policy change)?**

+**Answer:**
+Alerts are configured using event rules and metric thresholds.
+*   **Crypto-mining (Metric):** Configure an alarm on the **CPU Utilization** metric of an EC2 instance.
+If CPU exceeds 90% for 15 minutes, trigger an alert to SNS (Simple Notification Service) or PagerDuty.
+*   **IAM Policy Change (Event):** Use **AWS CloudTrail** with **EventBridge**.
+Create a rule that listens for specific API calls like `AttachRolePolicy` or `PutUserPolicy`.
+If such an event occurs, EventBridge triggers a Lambda function or sends an SNS notification to the security team immediately.

+**43. What is the purpose of a Post-Incident Review (PIR), and how does it improve the security posture?**

+**Answer:**
+A **Post-Incident Review** is a meeting held after the incident is resolved to analyze what happened.
+**Purpose:** It is not about blaming individuals, but about identifying gaps.
+**Improvement:** The PIR produces a "Lessons Learned" document.
+It identifies failures in people (training), process (runbooks), or technology (monitoring gaps).
+Action items are created to fix these gaps (e.g., "Update the runbook" or "Add a firewall rule"), ensuring the same incident does not happen again.

+---

+### **Part 7: Advanced DevSecOps Strategies & Automation**

+**44. How is Shifting Left implemented in a software development lifecycle to detect vulnerabilities earlier?**

+**Answer:**
+Shifting Left means moving security testing to the beginning of the development cycle, rather than just before production.
+**Implementation:**
+1.  **IDE Plugins:** Integrating security scanners into the developer's code editor (VS Code) to flag vulnerabilities while the code is being written.
+2.  **Pre-Commit Hooks:** Running SAST (Static Application Security Testing) locally on the developer's machine before they can push code to Git.
+3.  **Merge Request Scans:** Configuring GitLab/GitHub to automatically run Dependency Scanning and SAST when a Pull Request is opened, blocking the merge if critical vulnerabilities are found.

+**45. What are the strategies for implementing Guardrails in CI/CD pipelines to prevent insecure deployments?**

+**Answer:**
+**Guardrails** are automated checks that prevent bad code from advancing in the pipeline.
+**Strategies:**
+*   **Quality Gates:** The pipeline is divided into stages.
+A stage cannot start unless the previous stage passes all checks (tests, scans).
+*   **Policy-as-Code:** Using tools like OPA (Open Policy Agent) to validate the Kubernetes manifest or Terraform state against security rules (e.g., "Does this deployment require root access?").
+*   **Block on Failure:** Configuring the pipeline to fail the build if vulnerability scanners (SAST/SCA) return a certain severity level (e.g., High or Critical).

+**46. How does Dependency Proxying in GitLab improve security and speed for package downloads?**

+**Answer:**
+A **Dependency Proxy** sits between the GitLab CI runner and the public package registry (like Docker Hub, PyPI, or npm).
+**Benefits:**
+*   **Speed:** The proxy caches (stores) the packages locally.
+Subsequent pipeline runs download the package from the local cache (internal network) instead of the public internet, making builds faster.
+*   **Security:** The proxy acts as a firewall.
+It can block connections to compromised or malicious upstream packages.
+It ensures that developers only pull from approved package versions.

+**47. What are the challenges of Automated Compliance (SOC 2, ISO 27001) in a rapid deployment environment?**

+**Answer:**
+The main challenge is the **friction** between speed (DevOps) and control (Compliance).
+*   **Drift:** In a rapid deployment environment, infrastructure changes constantly.
+Keeping the compliance audit trail (evidence) up to date in real-time is difficult.
+*   **Volume:** Hundreds of deployments per day generate massive amounts of log and configuration data.
+*   **Solution:** Automating the evidence collection (using tools like AWS Audit Manager) and embedding compliance checks into the CI/CD pipeline so that every deployment is automatically compliant.

+**48. How do Infrastructure Guardrails prevent developers from creating non-compliant resources (e.g., public S3 buckets)?**

+**Answer:**
+Guardrails enforce policies proactively, usually via **AWS SCPs** (Service Control Policies) or **Kubernetes Admission Controllers**.
+**Mechanism:**
+1.  **Definition:** A policy is defined stating "S3 buckets cannot be public."
+2.  **Enforcement:** When a developer tries to run a script to create a public S3 bucket, the AWS API (or the Kubernetes API) intercepts the request.
+3.  **Block:** The API checks the request against the guardrail policy.
+If it violates the policy, the API rejects the request immediately with an "Access Denied" or "Policy Violation" error, preventing the non-compliant resource from ever existing.

+**49. What is the role of Service Mesh (like Istio) in securing microservices communication (mTLS)?**

+**Answer:**
+A **Service Mesh** is a dedicated infrastructure layer for managing service-to-service communication.
+**Security Role (mTLS):**
+*   **Mutual TLS (mTLS):** The mesh automatically encrypts all traffic between services using TLS.
+It also handles mutual authentication—Service A validates the identity of Service B using certificates before talking to it.
+*   **Zero Trust:** This prevents an attacker on the network from intercepting traffic or impersonating a service, as they would need the valid TLS certificates issued by the mesh.

+**50. How do Chaos Engineering practices contribute to improving system reliability and security?**

+**Answer:**
+**Chaos Engineering** is the practice of intentionally injecting failures (like killing a pod or cutting network connectivity) to test system resilience.
+**Contribution:**
+*   **Reliability:** It verifies that the system automatically recovers from failures (e.g., the Health Check works, the ReplicaSet creates a new pod).
+*   **Security:** Security controls often fail under stress.
+Chaos Engineering reveals if encryption keys rotate correctly during a restart, or if "fail-open" mechanisms (which are insecure) are triggered during a crash.
+It validates that the security posture holds up during an actual incident.